NCAR/python-tutorial/_sources/tutorials/yourfirst.rst.txt

           Compute the heat index given the temperature and the humidity

           Parameters:
-             t: The temperature in units of F
+             t: The temperature in units of F (float)
-             hum: The relative humididy in units of %
+             hum: The relative humidity in units of % (float)
           """

           a = -42.379